Adapted from The Frog Commissary Cookbook by Steven Poses, Anne Clark, and Becky Roller (Doubleday, 1985)

 ¼ cup peanuts, dry roasted or honey roasted

-Heat the oil in a wok or large skillet or saucier.
-Stir in the curry paste, and cook for 1 minute.
-Add the chicken, salt, and sugar.
+Heat the oil in a wok, large skillet, or saucier.
+Stir in the curry paste and cook for 1 minute.
+Add the chicken, sugar, and a pinch of salt.
 Stir-fry until the sugar begins to caramelize.

-Add the garlic, and cook until it's fragrant, but don't let it burn.
-Add the soy sauce, and continue to stir-fry until the liquid has almost all evaporated, and the chicken is cooked through.
+Add the garlic and cook until fragrant, but do not let it burn.
+Add the soy sauce and continue stir-frying until most of the liquid has evaporated and the chicken is cooked through.

-Blend in the Béchamel.
-When the sauce is smooth, add the broccoli and carrots, and heat through.
+Stir in the Béchamel.
+When the sauce is smooth, add the broccoli and carrots and heat through.

-Sprinkle peanuts over the top and serve with hot cooked rice.
+Sprinkle the peanuts over the top and serve with hot cooked rice.

 No comments: